fuse-open/docs/articles/basics/introduction-to-fuse.md

 If a test throws an error, it will be regarded as failing.
 If nothing is thrown, the test passes.
 Pretty simple!
 Check out the [ux:Test documentation](articles:testing/testing.md) for more details.

-[callout info]
-The current implementation of unit tests in Fuse is quite rudimentary.
+> [callout_info] The current implementation of unit tests in Fuse is quite rudimentary.
 You can expect the testing API to be expanded upon in the future.
-[/callout]

 ## Animation basics